This article was originally published in March 2020.

 Some organizations also offer virtual volunteer opportunities - see examples here.

-10. Get Organized and Spring-Clean
+11. Get Organized and Do Some Cleaning

 While you’re spending a lot of time in your home, you might have remembered that back bedroom that could use a good cleaning, or the basement shelves stuffed with - well, stuff.